Zaplib/zaplib/zaplib/docs/src/blog_ts++.md

 ## Simple example

-Let's make all these differences a bit more concrete.
+Let's make all these differences a bit more concrete, by revisiting the example from the start of this article.
 Let's say that we're writing a function that takes the average length of a bunch of 2d vectors.
 In Typescript this could look something like this:

 ```typescript
 // Unoptimized Typescript